Consistent overeating can lead to an unhealthy weight. Nearly 70% of adults in the United States are overweight or obese.

 I know there are a lot of people out there who are against counting calories.
 Instead telling you to eat as much as you want of "real food."
 That advice works for some, but you can actually overeat healthy foods as well.

-This post is aimed at helping the average person find a few ways to stop overeating and lose or maintain a healthy weight.
+This post is aimed at helping the average person find a few ways to stop overeating and maintain a healthy weight.

 There is some overlap between the items on the list as some many of the items have similar reason for working (eg. causing you to slow down while eating).